 This is your chance to briefly outline what your new subscriber can expect by being on your mailing list.
 Let them know what type of content they’ll receive, how often they can expect to hear from you, and what types of emails that you’ll plan to send in the future.
 Don’t be afraid to be honest and upfront – letting your new subscriber know that they’ll receive a welcome email series before seeing an ongoing newsletter will only better prepare them for future messages and build trust.

 Offer value and share useful resources

 The welcome email also serves as a great opportunity to share content.
-This could be relevant blog posts, videos, or a whitepaper that may be helpful for new subscribers to learn more about your company and the products and services you offer.
-Content like this not only showcases more of what your company does but also provide value to this new potential customer.
+Try offering three to five relevant blog posts, videos, or whitepapers that may be helpful for new subscribers.
+Of course, the key word here is “relevant.”
+Stick with content that already resonates with your current subscribers to help subscribers learn more about your company and how it can provide value to them.

 Share your contact information

 Another welcome email best practice is to include information on how a subscriber can best reach you.
 This is especially important if the sender mail is from a [email protected] or a generic [email protected] email address.
-For example, you might consider including copy along the lines of, “If you have questions about [product name], we offer support via our help center and training courses.”
-Of course, hyperlinked to the appropriate contacts and pages.
+Include a section at the bottom of each email that reiterates your brand story and gives subscribers hyperlinked contact info for customer service and other sources they may want to reach.

 Lastly, do not hesitate to include a section at the bottom of your email with links to your organization’s social media channels.
 This best practice is one more opportunity to generate a higher click-through rate and engage with your subscriber on additional platforms.